Animator: Kim Titus

 $39,958 Individual Community Grant

-The aim of this project is to reconnect our community while reducing the stigma and raising awareness regarding mental health and wellness.
-By engaging the community and offering inclusive learning/training…
+The aim of Stettler’s project is to reconnect our community while reducing the stigma and raising awareness regarding mental health and wellness.
+They are achieving this by developing accessible…

 $33,290 Individual Community Grant